PMR-PMR/UTK-AI/README.md

 # Artificial Intelligence & Machine Learning Workflow Portfolio
 #
 Portfolio of all the AI-related projects I worked on at UTK.
+Mirrored projects originally developed in a private GitHub repository (CECS-AI) to my personal GitHub account for portfolio visibility of my work.
 #
 #
 # School Github Account: